crisperdue/prooftoys-site/content/_index.md

 - Grow your appreciation of the power of reasoning from fundamental principles.

-- Demonstrate solutions of traditional school math problems as proofs.
+- Demonstrate solving traditional school math problems through proof.

 ### **Ways to start**